Dial Meg for Murder

 "Dial Meg for Murder" is the 11th episode of season eight of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on January 31, 2010.
 The episode follows teenager Meg as she visits an inmate at the local prison and falls in love with him.
 She eventually ends up hiding the fugitive in the Griffin family home, however, and is convicted and sent to jail.
 After returning home, she becomes a hardened criminal, who continually tortures her family.

-First announced at the 2009 San Diego Comic-Con International, the episode was written by Alex Carter and Andrew Goldberg, and directed by Cyndi Tang-Loveland.
+First announced at the 2009 San Diego Comic-Con, the episode was written by Alex Carter and Andrew Goldberg, and directed by Cyndi Tang-Loveland.
 It received mostly positive reviews for its storyline and cultural references, in addition to receiving criticism from the Parents Television Council.
-According to Nielsen ratings, it was viewed in 6.21 million homes in its original airing.
+According to Nielsen ratings, the episode was viewed in 6.21 million homes in its original airing.
 The episode featured guest performances by Dave Boat, Peter Chen, Chace Crawford, Camille Guaty, Victor J. Ho, Allison Janney, Rachael MacFarlane, and Lisa Wilhoit along with several recurring guest voice actors for the series.
 "Dial Meg for Murder" was released on DVD along with ten other episodes from the season on December 13, 2011.